w3f/Grants-Program/applications/ziggurat.md

 ### Project Details

-Ziggurat currently exists as a [command line tool] but this scope of work will expand that into CI/CD pipelines, as well as a web-based UI.
+Ziggurat currently exists as a [command line tool] for node developers to test conformance to spec, performance bottlenecks, and resistance against malicious behavior.

 For ease of review, a sample test is included here: